Formatting Your ETD

 - Page numbers on the Title Page and Abstract are suppressed, so while they still count as pages i and ii of the preliminary pages, their page numbers will not be displayed.
 For example, if your first 3 pages are Title, Abstract, and a Dedication, the Dedication will be the first page to have page numbers and it will be iii.

 - For help with formatting, we have instructions for formatting your page numbers with Microsoft Word, and Google Docs.

 4. Table of Contents

 - Your document must include a Table of Contents.

-- The body of your document (Chapter 1 through end of document) must restart the page numbering at "1" and be numbered as Arabic numerals (1, 2, 3, 4...).
+- The body of your document (Chapter 1 or Introduction, for example, through end of document) must restart the page numbering at "1" and be numbered as Arabic numerals (1, 2, 3, 4...).

 Committee Signature Form

 All ETD submissions must include a WVU Libraries committee signature form.
 The student and all members of the committee who attend the defense in person should sign the Signature Form.